Can you get Travel Insurance with medical conditions?

 How much medical cover do you need for Travel Insurance?

 Medical care abroad can be very expensive.
-A stomach bug treated in a hospital in the USA with return flights home could cost around £100k.
+For example, a stomach bug treated in a hospital in the USA with return flights home could cost around £100k.

 How do you declare medical conditions?